-The associations recognize that each market participant retains the freedom to include or exclude particular provisions from some or all of its master agreements or other agreements and to negotiate whatever terms it deems appropriate with each of its counterparts.
-However, transactions are generally entered into under New York, English, or Japanese law, all of which imply a covenant of good faith and fair dealing.

-The associations are releasing this best practice in order to provide guidance as market participants try to comply with their obligations of good faith, by setting forth commercially reasonable standards and trade practices for these specific Y2K events.
+The Associations recognize that each market participant retains the freedom to include or exclude particular provisions from some or all of its master agreements or other agreements and to negotiate whatever terms it deems appropriate with each of its counterparts.
+However, Transactions are generally entered into under New York, English or Japanese law, all of which imply a covenant of good faith and fair dealing.
+The Associations are releasing this Best Practice in order to provide guidance as market participants try to comply with their obligations of good faith, by setting forth commercially reasonable standards and trade practices for these specific Y2K Events.

-The associations are presenting this best practice to the foreign exchange market with the hope and expectation that it will reflect and help strengthen fair dealing in this market and facilitate the maintenance of an orderly market during times of crisis.
+The Associations are presenting this Best Practice to the foreign exchange market with the hope and expectation that it will reflect and help strengthen fair dealing in such market and facilitate the maintenance of an orderly market during times of crisis.